PowershellFrameworkCollective/docs-psframework/docs/PSFramework/TabExpansion/Basics/basics.md

 ### Assigning a Scriptblock

+> By Command

-To assign the scriptblock, three things are needed:
+To assign the scriptblock by command, three things are needed:

 + Name of the command that has the parameter you want to complete.
 + Name of the parameter you want to complete.